awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-googledriveconfiguration.md

 `FieldMappings`  <a name="cfn-kendra-datasource-googledriveconfiguration-fieldmappings"></a>
 Defines mapping between a field in the Google Drive and a Amazon Kendra index field\.
 If you are using the console, you can define index fields when creating the mapping\.
-If you are using the API, you must first create the field using the `UpdateIndex` operation\.
+If you are using the API, you must first create the field using the `UpdateIndex` API\.
 *Required*: No
 *Type*: List of [DataSourceToIndexFieldMapping](aws-properties-kendra-datasource-datasourcetoindexfieldmapping.md)
 *Maximum*: `100`